-The paper examines the use of three learning methods in the teaching of a strategic management course for a Masters programme in management.
-The three methods are: an incompany consultancy project; a new business venture simulation; and the case method.
-The results of a survey of students' perceptions indicate that overall the business simulation provides a more successful learning experience.
+The paper examines the use of three learning methods in the teaching of a strategic management course for a Masters programme in Postgraduate Scheme in Business and Management at the Hong Kong Polytechnic University.
+The three methods are an in-company consultancy project; a new business venture simulation; and the case method.
+The results of a survey of postgraduate students' perceptions show that overall the new business venture simulation provides a more successful learning experience than in-company consultancy project and the case method.